nathanemyers-dev/ai-computational-memory/white-paper/supervised-continuity-test-suite.md

 • confirm that supervised persistence operates within non‑advisory constraints
 • provide a repeatable, auditable method for pre‑deployment verification

-This suite is required for any enterprise deploying computational memory in regulated environments.
+This suite is required for any enterprise deploying computational memory in governed environments.

 **Scope**
 The test suite covers: